 HOK Research Report: The New Financial Workplace

-HOK’s WorkPlace group has released “The New Financial Workplace,” a report that investigates the forces reshaping the financial industry and suggests how workplace design can position these companies for success.
+HOK’s WorkPlace group has released “The New Financial Workplace,” a report that investigates the fast-changing financial industry workplace.

 “The New Financial Workplace” provides information on the unique threats and challenges facing the industry, with a special focus on how new technologies like cryptocurrency, biometrics and blockchain are disrupting the sector.
 In the near future, the rapid convergence of technology and financial services will force financial services companies, who are being challenged by emerging fintech companies, to adopt the cultures and workplace design practices of the technology industry.